-In compiling the photo collage for 2016 I made a few discoveries of photos I had taken last year and never turned into blogs.
-No matter how organized I try to be, things slip between the cracks.
-The good news is, however, it’s like finding a $20 bill in your pocket about which you have forgotten.
+In compiling the photo collage for 2016, I made a few discoveries about photos I had taken last year and never turned into blogs.
+Things slip between the cracks no matter how organized I try to be.
+The good news is, however, that it’s like finding a $20 bill in your pocket that you have forgotten.
 Photos of tables already styled and sorted.
 Bonus!

 VictorianBlueOrangeTulips-5

-The flowers are the ill-fated parrot tulips with water-stem that I spoke about in a previous blog.
-Disgusted with their condition, the florist on Bayview in Toronto donated them to me, saying I’d never get them to amount to much in a bouquet.
-Well, a bit of love and some support from some supermarket plain tulips and we were cooking with gas.
+The flowers are the ill-fated parrot tulips with water stems that I spoke about in a previous blog.
+Disgusted with their condition, the florist on Bayview in Toronto donated them to me.
+He was sure they’d never amount to much in a bouquet.
+Well, a bit of love and some support from some supermarket plain tulips, and we were cooking with gas.

 VictorianBlueOrangeTulips-4

-I had originally bought the tulips to go with these linens, which were heavily discounted at Williams Sonoma at the end of 2015.
-I loved (and still do) the complex paisley pattern in the colour combination of French blue and deep orange shades.
+I originally bought the tulips to accompany these linens, which were heavily discounted at Williams Sonoma at the end of 2015.
+I love the complex paisley pattern in the French blue and deep orange shades.

 VictorianBlueOrangeTulips-3

-The plates are part of a full set of Baronesse White by Tirschenreuth that I picked up for a song from a thrift store, now defunct (most regrettably – it was a great source), also on Bayview Avenue.
+The plates are part of a complete set of Baronesse White by Tirschenreuth that I picked up for a song from a thrift store on Bayview Avenue.
+Sadly, it’s now defunct (most regrettably—it was a great source).

 VictorianBlueOrangeTulips-6